The Ultimate In Birding Tours

 • Stately Black-necked Cranes in the meadows of Flower Lake, with the big Tibetan Lark in full song overhead

-• A Grey Wolf trotting past the crazy Ground Tit (or Groundpecker)
+• A Grey Wolf trotting past the crazy little Ground Tit (or Groundpecker)

 • The beautiful mixed forests of Sichuan, alive with warblers and babblers